-What is OBE ?
+What is OBE?

-“Outcome-Based Education (OBE) means clearly focusing and organizing everything in an educational system around what is essential for all students to be able to do successfully at the end of their learning experiences.
-This means starting with a clear picture of what is important for students to be able to do, then organizing the curriculum, instruction, and assessment to make sure this learning ultimately happens” (Spady, 1994).
+"Outcome-Based Education (OBE) means clearly focusing and organising everything in an educational system around what is essential for all students to be able to do successfully at the end of their learning experiences.
+This means starting with a clear picture of what is important for students to be able to do, then organising the curriculum, instruction, and assessment to make sure this learning ultimately happens" (Spady, 1994).

 Hence, OBE is a process that involves the restructuring of curriculum, assessment and reporting practices in education (electrical eng education) to reflect the achievement of high order learning and mastery rather than accumulation of course credit.

 - Promotes high expectations and greater learning for all students.

 - Prepares students for life and work in the 21st Century.